awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 Use the following procedure to create a pipeline that uses CodeBuild to build your source code\.

-To use the AWS CLI to create a pipeline that deploys your built source code or that only tests your source code, you can adapt the instructions in [Edit a Pipeline \(AWS CLI\)](https://docs.aws.amazon.com/codepipeline/latest/userguide/how-to-edit-pipelines.html#how-to-edit-pipelines-cli) and the [CodePipeline Pipeline Structure Reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipeline-structure.html) in the *AWS CodePipeline User Guide*\.
+To use the AWS CLI to create a pipeline that deploys your built source code or that only tests your source code, you can adapt the instructions in [Edit a pipeline \(AWS CLI\)](https://docs.aws.amazon.com/codepipeline/latest/userguide/how-to-edit-pipelines.html#how-to-edit-pipelines-cli) and the [CodePipeline pipeline structure reference](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipeline-structure.html) in the *AWS CodePipeline User Guide*\.

 1. Create or identify a build project in CodeBuild\.
 For more information, see [Create a build project](create-project.md)\.
 **Important**
 The build project must define build output artifact settings \(even though CodePipeline overrides them\)\.
 For more information, see the description of `artifacts` in [Create a build project \(AWS CLI\)](create-project.md#create-project-cli)\.

 1. Make sure you have configured the AWS CLI with the AWS access key and AWS secret access key that correspond to one of the IAM entities described in this topic\.
-For more information, see [Getting Set Up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.
+For more information, see [Getting set up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.

 1. Create a JSON\-formatted file that represents the structure of the pipeline\.
 Name the file `create-pipeline.json` or similar\.
 For example, this JSON\-formatted structure creates a pipeline with a source action that references an S3 input bucket and a build action that uses CodeBuild: